Prompsit/promut/README.md

 * Upload and manage datasets
     * Upload datasets in text, TMX or TSV format
-    * NEW - Upload datasets from the OPUS dataset repository
     * Tag datasets depending on domain
     * Share datasets with other users
+    * NEW - Download datasets from the OPUS dataset repository
 * Train and manage engines
     * Select datasets or a subset of those datasets and train a Transformer model
-    * NEW - Use MarianNMT instead of JoeyNMT as the core MT framework
     * Track progress of the training process with data tables and charts
     * Stop and resume training at anytime
-    * NEW - Continue training engines with new data
     * Manage, share and download engines
     * Inspect engines training log
+    * NEW - Use MarianNMT instead of JoeyNMT as the core MT framework
-    * NEW - Upload Engines from OPUS-MT
+    * NEW - Download Engines from OPUS-MT
 * Translate text and documents
     * Select an already trained engine to translate text or documents (HTML, TMX, PDF and Office formats supported)
 * Inspect an engine